Facts and figures

 As an internal service provider, the IT department is responsible for the smooth technical workflow in the Studentenwerk SH.
 The team takes care of both the networking and technical equipment of all offices, dormitories and catering facilities as well as the error-free application, updating and improvement of internal information and communication technology throughout Schleswig-Holstein.
 In addition, the department develops new data structures and supports employees with hardware and software requirements.

-As a wholly-owned subsidiary of the Studentenwerk SH, Hochschulservice & Seeburg GmbH (HSG), founded in 1994, is responsible for the following areas at the university campuses in Schleswig-Holstein: cleaning and dishwashing services in the refectories, halls of residence and day-care centres, locking services, removals, substitutes for caretakers and event support.
+As a wholly-owned subsidiary of Studentenwerk SH, Hochschulservice & Seeburg GmbH (HSG), founded in 1994, is responsible for the following areas at the university locations in Schleswig-Holstein: cleaning and dishwashing services in the canteens, halls of residence and daycare centres, locking services, removals, caretaker replacements and event support.
 In addition to innovative biotechnological cleaning agents, state-of-the-art tools and equipment are used for cleaning.
-Quality management and human resources development are also special areas of focus.
+Quality management and personnel development are also a particular focus.

 Figures